top of page

 Origins of Yiddish

 Around the tenth century, many French and Italian Jews began to settle in Germany.
 This group came to be called Ashkenazi Jews.
-The language this group originally spoke when they arrived in Germany was Laaz, a Judeo-French dialect.
+The language these Jews spoke when they arrived in Germany was Laaz, a Judeo-French dialect—a common theme in Jewish languages is the existence of Judeic dialects of the languages spoken wherever Jews lived.
 As these speakers began to shift to German, they incorporated elements of Laaz and expressions from biblical Hebrew and Aramaic.
-This language eventually became Yiddish, a name which means, “Jewish” in Yiddish itself.
-Beginning with the First Crusade in 1096 and increasing with the seemingly endless persecution of Jews thereafter, the effort for Jews to isolate themselves only grew, and having their own language meant they could isolate themselves and try to be left alone.
+This language eventually became Yiddish, a name that means “Jewish” in Yiddish itself.
+Beginning with the First Crusade in 1096 and increasing with the seemingly endless persecution of Jews thereafter, the effort for Jews to isolate themselves only grew, and having their own language meant they could do so and try to be left alone.

-As Jews began to move Eastward in an effort to avoid persecution in the thirteenth century, they condensed not only in Germany, but also Poland and other Eastern European countries where Yiddish came into contact with various Slavic languages.
-This had a lasting impact on Yiddish vocabulary, which can therefore be split between Western and Eastern Yiddish (though further distinctions beyond that could be made).
+As Jews began to move Eastward in an effort to avoid persecution in the thirteenth century, they condensed not only in Germany but also Poland and other Eastern European countries where Yiddish came into contact with various Slavic languages.
+This had a lasting impact on Yiddish vocabulary, which can therefore be split between Western and Eastern Yiddish.

 The Golden Age of Yiddish